bernardobast/flutter-workshop-fdc/README.md

 docker push $IMAGE
 ```

-**Understanding the Dockerfile:**
-- Based on `nginx:alpine` for lightweight serving
-- Copies Flutter web build output to nginx html directory
-- Configured to serve on port 8080 (Cloud Run requirement)
-- Custom nginx config for Flutter routing

 #### ☁️ Step 4: Deploy to Cloud Run
 Deploy your containerized app to Google Cloud Run: